jsmolka/egg-player/readme.md

   - add an option audio objects to show that is loaded from the cache
 - cache builder
   - only load covers for new and outdated audios
-- rewrite library
-- use VK in shortcut

 ### Reactive cache
 - use a file system watcher